 The new five-year plan represents a significant downgrading of Kim's economic ambitions, as well as tacit acknowledgement of his country's economic problems.
 But with a retrenched economy the regime can lessen the economy's dependence on foreign trade.
-Kim is also signaling that he will stop frivolous construction projects meant to brush up his reputation, saving some precious economic resources.
+Kim is also signaling that he will stop frivolous construction projects meant to brush up his reputation.
 North Koreans may no longer be able to enjoy imported consumer goods, but Kim Jong Un is promising to finally commit state resources to catering some of the chronic needs of the North Korean society.